Itanium: Intel

 The first generation of Itanium received no vendor-specific chipsets, only Intel's 460GX consisting of ten distinct chips.
 It supported up to four CPUs and 64 GB of memory at 4.2 GB/s, which is twice the system bus's bandwidth.
 Addresses and data were handled by two different chips.
 460GX had an AGP X4 graphics bus, two 64-bit 66 MHz PCI buses and configurable 33 MHz dual 32-bit or single 64-bit PCI bus(es).

 There were many custom chipset designs for Itanium 2, but many smaller vendors chose to use Intel's E8870 chipset.
 It supports 128 GB of DDR SDRAM at 6.4 GB/s.
-It was originally designed for Rambus RDRAM serial memory, but when RDRAM failed to succeed Intel added four DDR SDRAM-to-RDRAM converter chips to the chipset.
+It was originally designed for Rambus RDRAM serial memory, but when RDRAM failed, Intel added four DDR SDRAM-to-RDRAM converter chips to the chipset.
 When Intel had previously made such a converter for Pentium III chipsets 820 and 840, it drastically cut performance.
 E8870 provides eight 133 MHz PCI-X buses (4.2 GB/s total because of bottlenecks) and a ICH4 hub with six USB 2.0 ports.

 Two E8870 can be linked together by two E8870SP Scalability Port Switches, each containing a 1MB (~200,000 cache lines) snoop filter, to create an 8-socket system with double the memory and PCI-X capacity, but still only one ICH4.
 Further expansion to 16 sockets was planned.
 In 2004 Intel revealed plans for its next Itanium chipset, codenamed Bayshore, to support PCI-e and DDR2 memory, but canceled it the same year.